microsoft/azure-pipelines-yaml/design/artifacts-in-pipelines.md

 ### NuGet

 `NuGet.exe` and `dotnet` (which includes NuGet functionality) are used to install NuGet packages required for your .NET development.
-The supported authentication types are Azure Artifacts feeds and external feeds using basic or token authentication.
-Token authentication only works for push scenarios; for restore, you must either use a username and password or use a token (but supply it as the password in a basic authentication configuration).
+The supported authentication types are Azure Artifacts feeds and external feeds using basic or API Key authentication.
+API Key authentication only works for push scenarios; for restore, you must either use a username and password or use a token (but supply it as the password in a basic authentication configuration).
+When we document this, we should note that for Azure Artifacts, push requires both API Key and basic credentials.
+Most external servers accept strictly one or the other.

 The NuGet Authenticate task accepts one or more Azure Artifacts feed names and one or more NuGet-typed service connection names.
-If a NuGet.config and a solution, packages.config, or csproj exists in the root of your repo, any Azure Artifacts feeds within your organization will be automatically authenticated.
+If a `NuGet.config` exists in the root of your repo, any Azure Artifacts feeds within your organization will be automatically authenticated.
 Example:

 ```yaml
 - task: NuGetAuthenticate@0
 ```

-If no feeds are provided and either the project/solution file or the NuGet.config file cannot be found in the root of your repo, this task will fail.
+If the `NuGet.config` file cannot be found in the root of your repo, this task will fail.

 If you want to use Azure Artifacts feeds in other organizations or non-Azure Artifacts feeds (e.g. MyGet, NuGet.org, etc.), provide one or more NuGet-typed service connections.
 Example: